kubernetes/website/content/en/docs/concepts/cluster-administration/node-shutdown.md

 ---

 <!-- overview -->

 In a Kubernetes cluster, a {{< glossary_tooltip text="node" term_id="node" >}}
-can be shutdown in a planned graceful way or unexpectedly because of reasons such as a power outage or something else external.
+can be shut down in a planned graceful way or unexpectedly because of reasons such as a power outage or something else external.
 A node shutdown could lead to workload failure if the node is not drained before the shutdown.
 A node shutdown can be either **graceful** or **non-graceful**.

 <!-- body -->

 ## Graceful node shutdown {#graceful-node-shutdown}

 {{< feature-state feature_gate_name="GracefulNodeShutdown" >}}

 The kubelet attempts to detect node system shutdown and terminates pods running on the node.

-Kubelet ensures that pods follow the normal
+kubelet ensures that pods follow the normal
 [pod termination process](/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination)
 during the node shutdown.
 During node shutdown, the kubelet does not accept new Pods (even if those Pods are already bound to the node).

-The Graceful node shutdown feature depends on systemd since it takes advantage of [systemd inhibitor locks](https://www.freedesktop.org/wiki/Software/systemd/inhibit/) to delay the node shutdown with a given duration.
+The graceful node shutdown feature depends on systemd since it takes advantage of [systemd inhibitor locks](https://www.freedesktop.org/wiki/Software/systemd/inhibit/) to delay the node shutdown with a given duration.